martintasker/handlib/doc/fx.md

 ## Substroke analysis

-In the $s$-domain the character should be broken down into substrokes.
+In the $s$-domain the glyph should be broken down into substrokes.
 A substroke is:

 * a mark, for short strokes
 * a whole stroke, for strokes which do not include _cusps_ -- ie, sharp changes in direction over a small interval of $\Delta s$